 Understand that rowing exercises don’t simply target the “back” but also the rear delts.
 Rowing twice or even three times as hard as you press is essential for maintaining healthy shoulders.

 The rear delt row is an exercise that strengthens the back, shoulder, and arm muscles.
 This exercise targets the posterior deltoids (rear of shoulders), common areas for muscle growth enhancement.
-You can use this exercise to increase your strength in the lower back area to help you with activities such as golf, tennis, rowing, and weightlifting.
+You can use this exercise to increase your strength in the lower back area to help you with golf, tennis, rowing, and weightlifting.
 It can also help improve your posture and the overall appearance of your back.

 Half-kneeling Archer Row